 - $3,250,000 Settlement – Insurance Bad Faith; settled an insurance breach of contract case alleging bad faith denial of services to a severely autistic teen.
 Won at the Court of Appeal before settling prior to trial.

 - $2,400,000 Settlement – Traumatic Brain Injury; settled during jury selection a car crash case where the plaintiff suffered a traumatic brain injury.
-The collision caused the multiple facial fractures, and the testimony of both treating and expert neurologists and neuropsychologists established a mild traumatic brain injury.
+The collision caused multiple facial fractures, and the testimony of both treating and expert neurologists and neuropsychologists established a mild traumatic brain injury.

 - $3,000,000 Settlement – Construction Defect/Landslide; settled on the eve of trial a construction defect case alleging property damage to a Bel Air mansion.

 - $2,500,000 Settlement – Police Shooting; settled a police shooting in Mulligan v.
 County of Los Angeles, et al., Case No. CV:14-9510.
 The plaintiff was taken hostage in his West Hollywood apartment, and while trying to escape was shot in the leg by poorly trained Los Angeles County Sheriff Deputies.
-Michael used publicly available data on LASD shootings to link an unsafe County training mantra, “on target, on trigger,” to staggering numbers of shootings of unarmed people.
+Michael used publicly available data on LASD shootings to link an unsafe County training mantra, “on target, on the trigger,” to staggering numbers of shootings of unarmed people.

 - $1,700,000 Settlement – Police Shooting; a police shooting involving the Riverside County Sheriff’s Department, Juan Carlos Rodriguez Ayala et al. v.
 County of Riverside et al. Case No. 5:2016-CV-00686.